9 October 2024

 Our diverse panel of experts shared valuable strategies to elevate nutrition within global health initiatives.
 Some key takeaways:

-• Brieuc Pont (MFA) underlined the importance of ensuring N4G’s legacy and continuity through the creation of a troika involving Japan, France, and the US, while emphasizing nutrition as a high-return investment in development.
+• Brieuc Pont (French MFA) underlined the importance of ensuring N4G’s legacy and continuity through the creation of a troika involving Japan, France, and the US, while emphasizing nutrition as a high-return investment in development.

 • Justin Vaïsse (Paris Peace Forum) presented the mandate that was given by the French MFA to the Paris Peace Forum to support the N4G Summit Secretariat by convening two working groups: the Independent Expert Panel on Nutrition as well as the N4G Private Sector Working Group, with our partners ATNI and GAIN